Global Citizenship & Human Dignity

 Grand Total 5,492 100.00%

-Antiracist Virtual Speaker Series
+Antiracist Speaker Series

-We commit to bringing an antiracist speaker to the Arizona Greek community every two years.
-Last year for Fall 2023, Fraternity and Sorority programs invited Odell Bizzell to facilitate The Talk: A Diversity/Inclusion Conversation That Must Be Had.
+In Fall 2023, Fraternity and Sorority programs invited Odell Bizzell to facilitate The Talk: A Diversity/Inclusion Conversation That Must Be Had.
 His engaging and interactive presentation helped students learn about the intersection of leadership and diversity and how to become more effective leaders in a diverse world.

 As part of this presentation, students were able to: